boschresearch/blech-doc/website/content/en/blog/articles/core-idea/index.md

 What we cannot express in Blech today is concurrent runtime behaviour across multiple cores.
 That is, the `cobegin` statement cannot be used to describe how two concurrent trails, for example, are to be deployed, started, executed and rejoined across two different processor cores.
 But remember that this is not possible with threads too!
 The notion of threads does not say anything about how data and control flow is shared between multiple, concurrent hardware architectures.

-Blech's long term goal, however, is to provide support for multi-core systems and hence physical concurrency on language level too.